Revenue Streams

 In the fixed-price system, the price remains uniform because the raw material value and the processes vary little:

-• List pricing: is the price reported by the product manufacturer or the service provider.
+• List pricing: It is the price reported by the product manufacturer or the service provider;

-• Customer segment dependent: the price considers the characteristics of each customer segment.
+• Customer segment dependent: The price considers the characteristics of each of the product’s customer segments;

-In the system of dynamic price, the price varies according to market conditions:
+In the system of dynamic pricing, the price varies according to market conditions:

-• Negotiation (bargaining): the price is negotiated between the parties, and the result depends very much on who has more negotiating power (or greater ability to do so).
+• Negotiation (bargaining): The price is negotiated between the parties, and the result depends very much on who has more negotiating power (or more remarkable ability to do so);

-• Real-time market: known as the laws of supply and demand.
-The price fluctuates based on how many customers they want to acquire and how much is available for sale.
+• Real-time market: It is known as the laws of supply and demand.
+The price fluctuates based on how many customers they want to acquire and how much is available for sale;

-• Auctioning: the final price depends on the perception of value that customers have for the product.
+• Auctioning: The final price depends on customers’ perceptions of the product’s value.
 It usually involves initial bidding and competition among buyers.

 TAKE ME TO THE NEXT BLOCK -> KEY RESOURCES